 Not only does it take a lot of effort, but the gain seems small compared with "learning" a large-scale strategic concept.

 Oh, you already speak of structure when considering only one shape?
-I prefer to see structure in dozens of thousands of shapes:)
+I prefer to see structure in dozens of thousands of shapes:)structure of a shape,

 John Fairbairn